tomppacute/intro-to-java-course/exercises/web-applications/README.md

     Connection: keep-alive
 ```

-1. What is the requested URL?
+1. What is the requested URL? /martignon/index.html
 2. Which version of HTTP is used?
+1.1
-3. Does the browser ask for a persistent or a non-persistent connection?
+3. Does the browser ask for a persistent or a non-persistent connection? persistent
 4. What is, in your opinion, the utility in indicating the type (and version) of browser used by
 the client in the HTTP Request?
+Some browsers need older versions.
+So it would be helpful for the server to know which clients work best with which versions.

 **<ins>Exercise 2</ins>**